CCW Home

 4. Instruction is provided about what to do if a police officer asks you to remove your gun from its holster and hand it to him.
 You will see how merely "following instructions" can get you killed, and why!
 You will be instructed on recommended procedures.

-5. You will received deadly force legal instruction from an actual California Attorney at Law, and Certified Firearms Instructor.
+5. You will receive deadly force legal instruction from an actual California Attorney at Law, and Certified Firearms Instructor.

 6. You will respond to "flash card" “event” presentations where you are to immediately view the "situation" and state what actions you took, or didn't take, and why.
 This will pull together the many concepts covered during the class.
 For example: did you draw your gun?
 Did you seek to de-escalate?
 What terms did you use to de-escalate?
 Did you seek cover?
 Did you shoot the person?
 Was the person a deadly threat?
 Was he a bad guy?
 Was he a good guy?
 Did you broaden your focus away from the gun?

-7. Substantive instruction is provided concerning "when to draw" vs. when to shoot", and your take home materials contain a publication containing this vital information.
+Substantive instruction is provided concerning "when to draw" vs. when to shoot", and your take home materials contain a publication containing this vital information covered in class.

 8. You will view some video of time and motion studies and events.
 Can you identify the pre-attack indicators?